siftech/funman/README.md

 The plot illustrates $S$, $I$, and $R$ for all points that `funman` generates to construct the parameter space.
 The green lines correspond to true points, and red, false.
 The lines that begin near 1.0 a time 0 correspond to $S$.
 The group of lines near 0.2 at time 50 correspond to $I$, and the remaining group, to $R$.
 The false trajectories are truncated at time 50 because they violate the constraint and will not satisfy it if extended to longer time spans.
 (This is also the reason that the parameter space includes many false regions for time steps 5 and greater.)

-# funman inputs
+# `funman` inputs

+`funman` requires two inputs: a model and an analysis request.
+There are several ways to configure these inputs, but the most simple is to write a pair of json files.
+It is also possible to define these inputs via python objects, as illustrated by tests in [tests/test_use_cases.py](https://github.com/siftech/funman/blob/v1.8.0-rc/test/test_use_cases.py).

-Funman supports a number of model formats, which correspond to the classes in `funman.models`:
+`funman` supports a number of model formats, which correspond to the classes in `funman.models`:

 - [GeneratedPetriNet](#funman.model.generated_models.petrinet.Model): AMR model for petri nets generated
 - [GeneratedRegNet](#funman.model.generated_models.regnet.Model): AMR model for regulatory networks